-A sales tax rate of 8.0% is assumed, with distributions according to the current formula and no Medicaid intercept.
+A sales tax rate of 8.0% is assumed, with distributions according to current distribution formulas.
 The taxable sales growth rate assumed is 2.0 % per year for 2009-10 through 2013-14.

 City School District

 The City revenue allocation to the City School District is assumed constant at \$119,100,000.
 Continuation of the City School District's annual funding of school resource officers at \$1.1 million is assumed and a \$600,000 contribution to support the Hillside Work Scholarship Program.